aniyomiorg/aniyomi-website/src/help/faq/README.md

 ::: guide
 To uninstall an extension from within **Aniyomi**, go to <Navigation item="browse"/> → **Extensions** then tap **Uninstall** on the extension you want to remove.
 :::

-### MangaDex

-#### Version 5 API Rewrite

-##### Why are all my manga saying "Manga ID format has changed, migrate from MangaDex to MangaDex to continue reading"?
-You need to [migrate](./source-migration.md) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from IDs to UUIDs.

-##### Why can I not restore from a JSON backup?
-JSON backups are now unusable due to the ID change.
-You will have to manually re-add your manga.

-### Mangakakalot, Manganelo, Mangabat and Mangairo

-#### What do `Page list is empty` and `Source URL has changed` mean?
-The former **Mangabox** extensions have created new entries for many of the manga on their websites.
-The old entries are obsolete and will not work.
-To resolve this, [migrate](/help/guides/source-migration/) the manga from the source to itself to get the new entry, or better yet, to a different source entirely to avoid similar errors in the future.

-### MangaPark

-#### How do I deal with duplicate chapters in MangaPark?
-To solve this issue, follow the below steps.

-1. Go to <Navigation item="browse"/> → <Navigation item="extensions"/>.
-1. Click on **MangaPark** extension and then **Chapter List Source**.
-1. Choose an option like **Smart list** or **Prioritize source**.
-1. Go back to **MangaPark**'s chapter list and refresh it.

 ### Removed Extensions